Sara-Alkhateeb/Movies-Library/README.md

 3. View details about each movie, including the title, release year, and synopsis
 4. Trending list movies
 5. Populer and upcoming movies collection
+6. add your favourite movies to your wishlist